JetBrains/kotlin-web-site/docs/topics/tour/kotlin-tour-null-safety.md

         <img src="icon-7.svg" width="20" alt="Final step" /> <strong>Null safety</strong><br /></p>
 </microformat>

 In Kotlin, it's possible to have a `null` value.
+Kotlin uses `null` values when something is missing or not yet set.
+You've already seen an example of Kotlin returning a `null` value in the [Collections](kotlin-tour-collections.md#kotlin-tour-map-no-key) chapter when you tried to access a key-value pair with a key that doesn't exist in the map.
+Although it's useful to use `null` values in this way, you might run into problems if your code isn't prepared to handle them.

 To help prevent issues with `null` values in your programs, Kotlin has null safety in place.
 Null safety detects potential problems with `null` values at compile time, rather than at run time.

 Null safety is a combination of features that allow you to:

-* explicitly declare when `null` values are allowed in your program.
+* Explicitly declare when `null` values are allowed in your program.
-* check for `null` values.
+* Check for `null` values.
-* use safe calls to properties or functions that may contain `null` values.
+* Use safe calls to properties or functions that may contain `null` values.
-* declare actions to take if `null` values are detected.
+* Declare actions to take if `null` values are detected.

 ## Nullable types